 Hair Scare #1: “I cut bangs in my hair one time myself.
 It was really bad and was not for me.” -Abby Wright, @abbywright0616

-The Solution: Redken Extreme Anti-Snap Split Ends Hair Treatment
+The Solution: Redken Extreme Anti-Snap Anti-Breakage Leave-In Treatment

 While there’s no fast fix to growing out your bangs (sigh), keeping your hair as healthy and strong as possible is the key to preventing split ends, which otherwise won’t allow your botched bangs to grow.
-Leake suggests picking up Redken’s Extreme Anti-Snap Split Ends Hair Treatment, a best-selling leave-in treatment that protects against hair breakage, so split-ends happen less often.
+Leake suggests picking up Redken’s Extreme Anti-Snap Anti-Breakage Leave-In Treatment, a best-selling leave-in treatment that protects against hair breakage, so split-ends happen less often.

 “Try to avoid over-heat-styling to ensure a faster grow-out,” he adds.